Armed with the right information, you can reap the financial benefits of an RPM program — and provide your patients with even better care.

 This may seem obvious, but securing patient buy-in begins with ensuring your patients grasp the concept of RPM.
 Most patients are probably fuzzy on the details of RPM.
 Others may not be familiar with it at all.
 Then there are those who may confuse it with other telehealth disciplines or the patient monitoring systems used in controlled healthcare environments to track the likes of body temperature, respiration, arrhythmia detection, oxygen saturation, and end-tidal carbon dioxide.
 For help with defining remote patient home monitoring and contrasting it with telehealth and patient monitoring, check out this blog post.

 With the concept defined, you will be in a better position to provide patients with a general understanding of how remote patient home monitoring works.
-While the details will vary based upon the data your organizatio is collecting and device(s) used (more on this below), we think this summary from the Center for Connected Health Policy effectively explains the remote patient monitoring home process: “RPM uses digital technologies to collect medical and other forms of health data from individuals in one location and electronically transmit that information securely to healthcare providers in a different location for assessment and recommendations.
-This type of service allows a provider to continue to track healthcare data for a patient once released to home or a care facility…”
+While the details will vary based upon the data your organization is collecting and device(s) used (more on this below), we think this summary from the Center for Connected Health Policy effectively explains the remote patient monitoring home process: “Remote patient monitoring (RPM) uses digital technologies to collect medical data and other personal health information from members in one location and electronically transmit that information securely to health care providers in a different location for assessment and recommendations.
+Monitoring programs can collect a wide range of health data from the point of care, such as vital signs, blood pressure, heart rate, weight, blood sugar, blood oxygen levels and electrocardiogram readings.

 Some patients will look for you to explain why they should proceed with this relatively novel form of care delivery.
 In other words, what is the value and benefits to patients of remote patient home monitoring?